 How can I combat ageism?

-Many believe there is a need for the media to provide more content based on the contributions that older people make to Australia, instead of the negative perceptions that are often reinforced by the media.
-This can be achieved, not just through sharing stories of the impact that older people had in their youth, but more specifically how they are currently contributing to society.
+We need to recognise the contributions that older people make to society, instead of perpetuating the negative stereotypes that are often reinforced by the media.
+This can be achieved not just through sharing stories of the impact older adults had in their youth, but more specifically how they are contributing to society now.

 - Start to recognise instances of ageism, especially those that are not obvious

-- Explain why it is unacceptable when you encounter it
+- Explain why age based discrimination is unacceptable when you encounter it

 - Reframe your own perception of ageing and the way you think about it